 The CSU campuses only accept units from institutions which are regionally accredited through WASC (Western Association of Schools & Colleges), or other associated regional accrediting agencies such as Middle States, North Central, etc. We do not recognize any academic units earned through Maric College for the pursuit of any Nursing Licensure, to be applied towards a BSN degree at Cal State San Marcos, until such time as the institution achieves WASC accreditation.
 Furthermore, if Maric College obtains WASC accreditation in the future, only those units completed by a student after the date of accreditation will be accepted.

-At this time, the ABSN program accepts one cohort (50 students) to our Temecula location in the Fall (August), one cohort (50 students) in San Marcos each Spring (January) and one cohort (50 students) in Temecula each Summer.
-Click here for more information regarding Admissions deadlines.
+At this time, the ABSN program accepts one cohort (60 students) to our Temecula location in the Fall (August), one cohort (60 students) in San Marcos each Spring (January) and one cohort (60 students) in Temecula each Summer.
+More information regarding Admissions deadlines.

 Yes.
 The TEAS Exam, or Test of Essential Academic Skills, is one of the admissions criteria and is required for a complete application.
 The TEAS Exam is designed as a predictor of success for Nursing program applicants.
 Applicants must score a minimum composite score of 71.0% on this exam in order to be eligible for being admitted into the ABSN program.
 Points are awarded from composite scores ranging from 71.0% to 100%, as part of the Supplemental Admission Criteria for admission to the program.
 Please see ATI Testing for information about review books and online practice exams.
-To sign up for the TEAS Exam, please visit:http://www.csusm.edu/nursing/teas/index.html.
+To sign up for the TEAS Exam, please visit:https://www.csusm.edu/nursing/teas/index.html.
 You do not need to be an admitted student at the University in order to take the exam here.
-Please note that anyone taking the TEAS exam after September 1, 2016 must take Version 6.
+Please note the current version of the TEAS exam is version 6.

 No. A graduation requirement for all Bachelor Degree students at the University is the Language Other Than English Requirement.
 However this requirement DOES NOT apply to the 2nd Bachelor degree students.